 Results 1–10 of 46 for "Curriculum"X related to "President's Column--Open access: A..."
-Refine Your Search Refine Your Search TopicEducation (28)Children (5)HIV & AIDS (4)Learning & memory (4)Personality (4) 7 more... [+] Testing issues (2)Bullying (1)Depression (1)Emotional health (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Bowleg, Lisa (1)Brabeck, Mary (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)McCombs, Barbara (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 46 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (37)Children (5)HIV & AIDS (5)Personality (5)Learning & memory (4) 9 more... [+] Testing issues (3)Race (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Bowleg, Lisa (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Dwyer, Carol (1) 18 more... [+] Eagleston, Jean R. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 46 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
 Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 2.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 3.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 4.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 5.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 6.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
-Curriculum 7.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 9.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum 10.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 3.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 4.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 5.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 6.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
+Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 9.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum 10.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
 This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 46 for "Curriculum"X related to "President's Column--Open access: A..."